 Judge wants Alberta doctors to report unfit drivers after deadly crash at school

-ST. PAUL, Alta. - An Alberta judge says the province should require doctors to report unfit drivers following a deadly crash at a rural school.
+ST. PAUL, Alta. - An Alberta judge says the province should require doctors to report unfit drivers following a deadly crash at a small-town school.

 Comments